jonshiach/graphics-notes/_sources/_pages/08_Lighting.md

 ### Ambient reflection

 Ambient reflection is light that is scatters off of all surfaces in a scene.
-To model this we simply assume that the object emits some light.
-The equation to do this is
+To model this we make the simplifying assumption that all faces of the object is lit equally.Phong's model for ambient reflection is

 $$ \mathbf{ambient} = k_a \mathbf{O}_d $$(ambient-reflection-equation)